-I think the probability of creating deep insight is greatest when the author is focused on questions with applicability between the next quarter and the next year.
+Up to a point, the probability of creating deep insight increases with your timeframe.
 It steadily declines as one attempts to cram every piece of learning from an entire career into one blog post.

 Think about “The Superinvestors of Graham-and-Doddsville.”
 The author — Warren Buffett — is well known to many, and I would be among the hundreds who would eagerly read a distillation of everything he’s learned over his career.
 Astute readers will note that he doesn’t try to cram all that into his letters or his interviews.
 The audience could never keep track.

 The best writing is the fruit of a deep-seated curiosity, chipped away at through experience, and diligently offered to the reader after many edits.
 We spent most of the time in our writing workshops teaching how to give and receive feedback.
 I would be nowhere without the colleagues, friends, teachers, and family members who have politely told me to try again over the years.